drogenlied/linux-gpib-dkms/README.md

 check that you have the correct kernel souce, compiler and other build tools installed to successfully build a kernel module.

-Tested on Kernel 5.18, may or may not work on future versions.
+Tested on with linux-gpib 4.3.5, Kernel 5.18, may or may not work on future versions.